General Questions

 Duke will restore any unused COB hours.

-Short-Term Bank (STB) hours are paid to the estate at 100%.
+Short-Term Bank (STB) or PTO Bank hours, whichever is applicable, are paid to the estate at 100%.

 How does PTO work with Duke disability?